Strange Charm: Background, production and recording

 Not only did Numan find it very difficult to create the kind of sound that he wanted for Strange Charm, but the protracted recording sessions resulted in the album being recorded in its entirety twice, diluting Numan's enthusiasm for the finished product.

-Strange Charm was finally released in late 1986, many months after singles from the album had been released.
-"This Is Love" was released in April and peaked at No. 28 on the UK Singles Chart; "I Can't Stop" was released in June and reached No. 27, and the original version of "New Thing from London Town" was released in October and reached No. 52.
-No singles were taken from Strange Charm after the album's release in November.
-The only single Numan released that month was "I Still Remember", a remake of a song from Numan's previous studio album The Fury (1985).
+After initial plans of a September release, Strange Charm was finally released in late October 1986, many months after singles from the album had been released.
+"This Is Love" was released in April and peaked at No. 28 on the UK Singles Chart; "I Can't Stop" was released in June and reached No. 27, and the original version of "New Thing from London Town" was released as a Sharpe & Numan single in October and reached No. 52.
+The lack of radio airplay for these singles made Numan desillusioned about releasing further singles from the album.
+The next single "I Still Remember", was a remake of a song from Numan's previous studio album The Fury (1985).
 Released as a charity single for the RSPCA, "I Still Remember" reached No. 74 on the UK Singles Chart.
 The Strange Charm album itself peaked at No. 59 on the UK Albums Chart, and spent only two weeks in the Top 75.

 For the visual look of Strange Charm, Numan abandoned the white suit-clad persona of The Fury and instead dyed his hair blond (again) and wore a Blade Runner-esque long leather jacket and sunglasses.
 Blade Runner was also the influence for one of the B-sides of the album, "Time to Die", which takes its title and most of its lyrical content from Roy Batty's dying speech during the climax scene of the film.
 Strange Charm is the third of five Numan studio albums to feature saxophonist Dick Morrissey, who performed on the Blade Runner (1982) film score.
 Vocal samples from the film can also be heard on Numan's studio albums The Fury (1985) and Outland (1991).
 Numan has referred to Blade Runner as "one of my all-time favourite films."